zdravkov/kendo-docs/getting-started/web/window/overview.md

 If the URL does not contain s protocol, the assumption is that it is a local URL that will load a partial view (not a full page), so an iframe is not created.
 This behavior can be controlled explicitly via the widget configuration.

+> Loading full pages inside the Window without an iframe is incorrect.
+This will break the page HTML validation and will cause undesired side effects and Javascript errors.

+> Loading partial content inside an iframe is incorrect as well.

 ### Accessing the `window` and `document` objects inside the `iframe`

 In order to access content and script objects inside the Kendo UI Window `iframe`, the nested page must belong to the **same domain** as the main page.